mdn/content/files/en-us/learn/server-side/express_nodejs/deployment/index.md

 Open `.env` and add a `NODE_ENV` variable with value `production` (see the screenshot in the previous section).

-The local library application is now setup and configured for production use.
+The local library application is now set up and configured for production use.
-You can add data through the website interface and it should work in the same way that it did during development (though with less debug information exposed for invalid pages).
+You can add data through the website interface, and it should work as it did during development (though with less debug information exposed for invalid pages).

-> **Note:** If you just want to add some data for testing you might use the `populatedb` script (with your MongoDB production database URL) as discussed in the section [Express Tutorial Part 3: Using a Database (with Mongoose) Testing — create some items](/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#testing_%E2%80%94_create_some_items).
+> **Note:** If you only want to add some data for testing, you might use the `populatedb` script (with your MongoDB production database URL) as discussed in the section [Express Tutorial Part 3: Using a Database (with Mongoose) Testing — create some items](/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#testing_%E2%80%94_create_some_items).

 ### Debugging Express apps on Glitch